 This applies to partners in a partnership, shareholders of an S corporation, and beneficiaries of estates and non-grantor trusts.
 Essentially, if you are receiving capital gains noted on a K-1, then this applies to you.
 These gains have three options to start their 180 day qualifying period:

 -The date the entity realizes the gain for tax purposes

 -The final day of the entity’s tax year in which the gain was realized (typically December 31)

 -The original non-extended date of when the K-1s are due (typically March 15)

 For example, let's say that a partnership realizes a capital gain on February 15, 2022, and the partnership’s tax year ends on December 31, 2022, which is most common.
 In this scenario, the 180 day clock can start on 2/15/2022, 12/31/2022, or 3/15/2023.
 Most investors with a partnership gain in 2022 will have until September 10, 2023 to place gains in an OZ Fund.

 Business and Commercial Real Estate (Section 1231 Gains)

-For example, let's say someone has a $500K 1231 gain, a $200K 1231 loss, and chooses to invest $400K of the gain in an OZ Fund.
-In this situation, only a $100K gain remains after the investment.
-At that point in time, the gains and losses are netted, leaving a $100K deducible loss.
+For example, let's say someone has a $500K 1231 gain and a $200K 1231 loss.
+They proceed to invest $400K of the gain in an OZ Fund.
+In this situation, a $100K gain and $200K loss remains after the investment.
+The gains and losses are netted, leaving a $100K deducible loss.
 If no investment is made in an OZ Fund, the investor would be left with a $300K taxable capital gain, no deductible losses, and of course no investment in an OZ Fund.
 All 1231 gains are eligible to invest in an OZ Fund for 180 days after realization.